Boulton, Derby

-Boulton is a suburb and local government ward of the city of Derby, England, and is located about four miles to the south-east of Derby city centre.
-It is closely associated with the neighbouring suburb of Alvaston and comes under the "Alvaston" postal dependent locality and code sector (DE24 0).
+Boulton is a suburb and former local government ward of the city of Derby, in the ceremonial county of Derbyshire, England, and is located about four miles to the south-east of Derby city centre.
+It is closely associated with Alvaston and comes under the "Alvaston" postal dependent locality and code sector (DE24 0), and the Alvaston South ward.
+Alvaston South is represented on Derby City Council by three councillors.

 The land at Boulton is recorded as belonging to Ralph fitzHubert in 1086.
-Boulton is represented on Derby City Council by three councillors.
 It has an Anglican church dedicated to St. Mary the Virgin, a Baptist church and a Grade II listed building called Nunsfield House.

 History

 Hundreds of years ago, most of the area consisted of fields and farmland area.

+In 1881 the civil parish had a population of 204.
+On 25 March 1884 the parish was abolished to form Alvaston and Boulton, part also went to Elvaston.
+It is now in the unparished area of Derby, in the Derby district.

+Bus routes that serve the area include: